 “Another ‘curse’ of having natural resources is that it can put a country at the whim of often very volatile international commodity markets,” he says.
 “Resource wealth can also lead to policy complacency, as do many other unearned windfalls.
 This can manifest in a stymied reform agenda,” he adds.

 To back up that point, Australia regularly features at the low end of international rankings for competitiveness, productivity and innovation.

 He cites Geosciences Australia, a government research group.
-It estimates that the life expectancy of the country’s known iron ore reserves has fallen from 100 to 70 years since 1998, while black coal is down from 180 to 100 years.
-Those figures do not take into account undiscovered deposits but neither do they fully factor in the rate of expansion now under way.
+It forecast the life expectancy of the country’s known iron ore reserves has fallen from 100 to 70 years since 1998, while black coal is down from 180 to 100 years.
+Those figures do not take into account undiscovered deposits but neither do they fully factor in the rampant rate of expansion currently under way.